open-io/ansible-role-openio-gridinit/README.md

 ```
 ## Service

 A `service` is a dict like this.
-Commented keys are optionals.
+Commented keys are optional.

 ```yaml
 openio_gridinit_services: